Arcade Fire set to reopen London's KOKO venue later this month

 Arcade Fire are set to headline the reopening night of London’s KOKO venue later this month.
+Tickets will be available here.

 KOKO, which is located on 1A Camden High Street in north London, will reopen this month as a 50,000 square foot “state-of-the-art live music venue and broadcasting house” following a three-year, £70million restoration and redevelopment.